Dr George Giuliani

 Chief Executive Officer

 George has worked in the employment services and training sector for over 35 years, his first project involved researching young peoples’ experience of unemployment in Heidelberg.
-In his four years at E-focus George has re-ignited the organisation’s involvement in community development, public advocacy and social enterprise activities.
+In his six years at E-focus George has re-ignited the organisation’s involvement in community development, public advocacy and social enterprise activities.

-George holds qualifications in Social Work, Family Therapy and Youth Work; he has recently completed a Doctorate in Social Work by mixed methods research exploring the working relationship between worker and job seeker and the influence of the relationship on employment outcomes.
-George’s style is inclusive and collaborative; he enjoys finding innovative responses to tricky social problems and has a strong background in social justice initiatives.
+George holds qualifications in Social Work, Family Therapy and Youth Work; he has recently completed a Doctorate in Social Work by mixed methods research exploring the relationship between worker and job seeker and the influence of the relationship on employment outcomes.
+George’s style is inclusive and collaborative; he enjoys finding innovative responses to complex social problems and has a strong background in social justice initiatives.
 On the home front you can occasionally find George and his partner Julie sailing at St Leonards.

 Since 2007, Lynette has been the Executive Assistant to the CEO and Committees of Management, which involves administrative assistance to the CEO and Senior management team and the Board.
 Her main responsibilities are to ensure all the business compliance is submitted to Consumer Affairs and ensuring all tender contracts and funding grant forms are signed and submitted on time.

 Lynette has previously worked in the insurance and superannuation industry and brings strong administrative and organisational skills to this role.
 Lynette has a Certificate II in IT and Diploma of Management.

 In her spare time, besides being a mother of three children, she enjoys dancing, camping and socialising with her friends.

 Peter is a Chartered Accountant with broad experience spanning across diverse industries from NFP’s to ASX listed public companies, followed by a number of years in the UK working primarily in the finance sector.